 Why It’s a Great Time to Invest in Solar Despite the COVID-19 Pandemic

 The coronavirus, known as COVID-19, is currently putting most industries to the test.
 Among them is the solar industry, which has been growing continuously over the past several years.
-Then, this pandemic happened.
+Then, this pandemic happened and the question rises in mind to invest in solar or not?

 As of the latest update, there are already 800,000+ cases and 38,000+ deaths worldwide as of the end of March 2020.
 Australia has more than 4,500 cases with 19 deaths.
 There is still no effective vaccine or treatment for this virus.